wells1989/djangoChat-mini-project/README.md

 This Chatroom mini app is a Django-based web application, focusing on using Web Sockets to allow asynchronous requests alongside the synchronous HTTP requests used in prior projects.

-The App focused on asynchronous Django using Web Socket , and so the UI usage was kept simple.
+The App focused on asynchronous Django using Web Socket , and so the UI was kept visually simple.

 **Tech Stack: Python / Aysnchronous requests with Django Channels /  ORM with Django, JS DOM manipulation / tailwindcss**